CodeShadowing95/alx-higher_level_programming/0x06-python-classes/README.md

 3- based on (2-), add a public instance method that returns the square area</br>
 4- based on (3-), add getter(retrieve the value) and setter(change the value</br>)
 5- based on (4-), print in stdout the square with the character <code>#</code></br>
+6- based on (5-), add attribute position with same settings as size</br>